szhao23/UNIV_FitnessTrackr_BackEnd/README.md

     npm run start:dev

 ## Automated Tests
-Currently, tests must be run separately.
+Currently, test suites must be run separately.
 I have not spent the time to debug why.

 ### DB Methods